patrykga/aks_workshop/README.md

 #### What we will do?:
 - We have .net core app
-- We will cretae Azure Container Registry Service (ACR)
+- We will create Azure Container Registry Service (ACR)
 - We will configure Azure DevOps (old VSTS) connection to ACR Service
 - We will configure Azure DevOps (old VSTS) build (build Image and Push to ACR Service)
 - We will create Azure Kubernetes Service (AKS)
-- We will create Azure DevOps (VSTS) Release
+- We will create Azure DevOps (VSTS) Release ??

 We will have AKS with Load Balancer.